-Approximately 43% (7.64 acres) of the site will be covered with impervious surfaces comprised primarily of roadway pavement, sidewalks, driveways, and building roofs.
+Approximately 55% (2.60 acres) of the site will be covered with impervious surfaces comprised primarily as roadway pavement, sidewalks, driveways, building roofs, and the surface area of the stormwater pond.

 H. Proposed measures to reduce or control erosion, or other impacts to the earth, if any: